mmichellesvv/Color-Blindless-Detection/README.md

 ## Introduction
 Colorblindness affects how individuals perceive colors, making it difficult to distinguish between certain shades.
 Project identifies color shades that are either frequently confused for different types of colorblindness.
-These findings provide a foundation for designing diagnostic tests aimed at evaluating color vision deficiencies.
+These findings provide *a foundation for designing diagnostic tests aimed at evaluating color vision deficiencies*.
-In the future, this work could *support the development of adaptive tools to improve color accessibility and visualization for colorblind users*.

 ## Installation
 To set up this project - clone the repository: